-1) He had a very high GMAT score -- a score higher than most graduates of Harvard Business School.
-This suggest that despite the lack of an Ivy League university on the resume, the candidate was smart.
+1) He had a very high GMAT score — a score higher than most graduates of Harvard Business School.
+This suggests that despite the lack of an Ivy League university on the resume, the candidate was smart.

 2) His work experience, once you actually take time to understand it, was impressive.
 He had run and grown a business successfully while still in school.

 I haven’t seen this person’s resume, but if he grew sales from $0-$3M in revenues before graduating, that would get my attention.

 The point here is to be specific in your accomplishments, as it lends itself to easy comparison with other candidates.